MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/file-migration-native-mode.md

 After migration:

-- All files will be stored in SharePoint, providing a consistent experience.
+- All files will be stored in SharePoint, providing a consistent file management experience.

 - If users want to search the content of files, they'll need to go to the SharePoint site or document library for an individual group and use the Search bar at the top of the page, or use content search from the organization's SharePoint site.

-   - Yammer search searches the first 5000 characters of files in Azure cloud storage as well as the title and author, whereas Yammer search only searches the title and author of files stored in SharePoint.
+    Yammer search searches the first 5000 characters of files in Azure cloud storage as well as the title and author, but only searches the title and author of files stored in SharePoint.

 ## File metadata